What is Drop-less Cataract Surgery?

 Drop-less Cataract Surgery is an advanced procedure from Precision Vision which offers patients the option of having cataract surgery performed in such a way that most patients no longer need to take drops after surgery.
 Traditional cataract surgery requires the patient to use multiple eye drops before and after surgery, often up to four times a day for a month or more.
-In most cases, Drop-less Cataract Surgery eliminates the need to apply a few hundred drops in patients who are having cataract surgery on both eyes.
-Besides the convenience, eliminating post-op drops can save the patient between $100 to $300.
+In most cases, Drop-less Surgery eliminates the need to apply a few hundred drops in patients who are having cataract surgery on both eyes.
+Besides the convenience, eliminating post-op drops can save the patient between $100 to $300!

-Drop-less cataract surgery is an option for most patients that need surgery.
+Drop-less cataract surgery is an option for most patients who need surgery.
 There is certain criteria that should be met that determines candidacy.
 Whether or not a patient is within those parameters is determined at the time of the cataract evaluation, by additional ancillary testing (macular OCT, iTrace, and the dilated eye examination).
-If candidacy is achieved, Dr. Pickard or Dr. Jackson will have a discussion with you about the option of drop-less surgery.
+If candidacy is achieved, Dr. Pickard or Dr. Jones will have a discussion with you about the option of drop-less surgery.

 If you are interested in Drop-less Cataract Surgery, contact our Midwest City office.
 Call (405) 733-4545 to schedule a consultation with one of our doctors.